Latter-day Saint Chaplains

 Correctional and rehabilitation chaplains serve in a range of correctional facilities, including those operated by federal, state, and county governments, as well as private companies.
 They also serve in juvenile detention centers and other treatment facilities.

 Corporate chaplains provide pastoral care in the workplace.
+Chaplain training in critical stress incidents and suicide awareness is highly valued.

 General Chaplaincy Responsibilities